AdaCore/spark2014/docs/guidance/main.rst

    procedure Increment (X : in out Integer) with
       Global => null;

-This construction uses the Ada 2012 aspect syntax.
+This construct uses the Ada 2012 aspect syntax.
 You must place it on the subprogram declaration if any, otherwise on the subprogram body.
 You can use an alternative notation based on pragmas if compatibility with older versions of Ada is required: